Q. The Annual Health and Medical Record just went into effect January 1, 2010. Why are there changes

 A.The health form is a snapshot of your health at the time of the physical.
 Don't put yourself and others at risk by failing to recognize and disclose changes in your health status.
 New medicals, surgery, illness, changes in disease process are all reasons to ask your provider to reassess the participant's health status and fitness to participate.

-Q. Why do these forms seek to exclude Scouts and Scouters from participating in Scouting
+Q. Why do these forms seek to exclude Scouts and Scouters from participating in Scouting activities?

 A.Standards are put in place to protect the health and well being of all participants.
 The participant that is not healthy enough to participate in a given activity puts himself/herself and others at risk.
 No one wants a Scout or Scouter to be placed in a situation that is risky or could lead to permanent disability or death.
 In many cases the initial Scout physical is the first time a health condition is discovered so treatment can begin and long term negative outcomes prevented.